Journalism (JRN)

 Hands-on practice in PR strategies and tactics, including communication goal-setting, audience research, and message and campaign creation.
 Some lecture/discussion, with individual student participation as an important component.

-A supervised, contracted internship arranged by the student with an approved publication, or, in certain cases, with campus offices, either for a semesters work or summer employment.
+Supervised, contracted internship arranged by the student with approved publication, or, in certain cases, with campus offices, either for a semester's work or summer employment.
 Contract must be approved by the Journalism faculty.
 Responsible faculty supervision and review are required.
-Only four credits may be counted toward elective credit for the major.
+Only four credits may be counted toward elective major credit.

 Journalism majors will produce a high-level, long-form capstone project that represents the culmination of skills and knowledge acquired, bringing together various media including print, video, photography, graphics and social media to tell a local story of significance.
 Completed capstone projects must be pitched to local and/or regional media outlets.